-As has been its tradition, SIF 2022 is designed to meet the ever-increasing needs of cardiovascular specialists in the diagnosis and management of complex cardiovascular disease.
+As in previous years, SIF 2023 is designed to meet the ever-increasing needs of cardiovascular specialists in the diagnosis and management of complex cardiovascular disease.
 This live, comprehensive, state-of-the-art four-day symposium will provide an in-depth review of the most relevant advances in the treatment of heart and vascular disease.
-The organizing committee for SIF 2022 is committed to creating a thorough, all-encompassing scientific curriculum to meet the needs of cardiovascular specialists experiencing this nationally recognized educational event.
+The organizing committee for SIF 2023 is committed to creating a thorough, all-encompassing scientific curriculum to meet the needs of cardiovascular specialists experiencing this nationally recognized educational event.

 There is continued evolution in pharmacologic management of heart disease.
 Comprehensive reviews of anti-platelet therapy duration, DAPT de-escalation, usage of Non-Vitamin K antagonist oral anticoagulants (NOAC’s) and alternatives to pharmacologic therapy will be highlighted.
 The treatment of complex coronary subsets including unprotected left main disease, chronic total occlusions (CTOs) will be featured with an expert panel review of novel DES platforms in both the didactic and live case sessions.
 Amongst those sessions highlighted at this year’s Forum will be the use of Impella and other advanced mechanical methodologies for circulatory support; the nation’s experts in mechanical circulatory support will provide a day-long session in complex percutaneous coronary intervention.

 Emphasis on plaque modification technologies including high speed rotational atherectomy, intravascular lithotripsy, orbital atherectomy and scoring / cutting balloon applications will also take center stage during the complex coronary interventions sessions.